-During the process of compliance with GDPR, Bank goes through several projects which are usually divided into organizational and technical projects.
+During the process of compliance with the General Data Protection Regulation (GDPR) Bank goes through several projects which are usually divided into organizational and technical projects.

 Organizational and technical compliance measures